awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/README.md

  - Save the change

-6. Run benchmark througheneccccggkhcljriudeitlgfvhjktjngigbibrtjdnuj Stepfunctons
+6. Run benchmark through Stepfunctons
  -  open StepFunctons link in step 4
  -  click the 'Start execution' button, keep the input as default, click 'Start execution'
  -  wait Stepfunctons to complete